-Some newspapers, to the dismay of the scientists involved, have gleefully announced that the test—which measures the telomeres (the protective caps) on the ends of my chromosomes—can predict when I will die.
+Some newspapers, to the dismay of the scientists involved, have gleefully announced that the test — which measures the telomeres (the protective caps) on the ends of my chromosomes — can predict when I will die.
+Am I about to find out that, at least statistically, my days are numbered?

 The test is based on the idea that biological ageing grinds at your telomeres.
 And, although time ticks by uniformly, our bodies age at different rates.
 Genes, environment and our own personal habits all play a part in that process.
 A peek at your telomeres is an indicator of how you are doing.
 Essentially, they tell you whether you have become biologically younger or older than other people born at about the same time.